HL7/US-Core/source/pages/_includes/us-core-documentreference-intro.md

 -   Query for all Clinical Notes belonging to a Patient
 -   Write a new Note to a Patient's Chart

-###### Mandatory Data Elements and Terminology
+### Mandatory and Must Support Data Elements

 The following data-elements are mandatory (i.e data MUST be present).
 These are presented below in a simple human-readable explanation.
 Profile specific guidance and examples are provided as well.
-The [**Formal Profile Definition**](#profile) below provides the  formal summary, definitions, and  terminology requirements.
+The [Formal Profile Definition] below provides the  formal summary, definitions, and  terminology requirements.

 **Each DocumentReference must have:**